demetris/omni-contact-form/README.md

 Options
 --------------------------------------------------------------------------------

-The basic attributes you can use to customize the behaviour of the form are:
+The basic attributes you can use to customize the form are:

 | Attribute    | Value         | Default     | Description                                                             |
 |:-------------|:--------------|:------------|:------------------------------------------------------------------------|